-The great thing about TEFL is that it can tick all those boxes!
-Combining career and personal development with the opportunity to travel, TEFL is the perfect way to spend your gap year.
+The answer is: TEFL!
+Combining career and personal development with the opportunity to travel, teaching English abroad is the perfect way to spend your gap year.

 What do you need to teach abroad during your gap year?

 - An accredited TEFL qualification – we recommend a course with at least 120-hours as this is the industry standard most employers look for

 - Another language – you would only use English in the classroom!

 - A degree (for certain countries a degree is a visa requirement but not all)

 5 Reasons to TEFL during your gap year